notquiterussell/lang-categoriser/README.md

 ## Introduction

-A simple text categoriser which uses the NFC emotion categories to perform sentiment analysis of arbitrary text.
+A simple text categoriser which uses the NRC emotion categories to perform sentiment analysis of arbitrary text.

 ## Installation